Requests for Equitable Adjustment (REA) for

 Learn more about complete or partial terminations with Terminations for Convenience of Government Contracts

-Celestial Defense provides the full spectrum of support services to reach a settlement without litigation for issues such as:
+Celestial Defense of Atlanta, Georgia has over 30 years experience serving the needs of government contractors and provides the full spectrum of federal government contract consultanting services designed to reach resolution of frequent and common disputes issues without years of litigation for issues such as:

 Request for Equitable Adjustments (REA)